 RFI mitigation on GALILEO E6-B receiver

+There is no agreement on whether the following text or parts of it could be moved to the main body of the report.

 Galileo E6 receivers typically employ a pulse-blanking mechanism to handle the pulses from aeronautical large-area radar installations.
 Those blankers typically feature a level triggered disable circuit to interrupt the potential high level pulses into the receiver's sensitive circuits.
 The resulting loss of signal is in the time span of nanoseconds, which neither causes the loss of a bit (gross data rate of 1000 bps) nor the loss of the receiver's synchronization.

 On the other hand, amateur radio signals -- even if keyed -- are in the range of at least milliseconds.
 Employing receivers with circuits to supress amateur radio emissions seems to be an attractive option if one considers that modern receivers sometimes are equipped with jammer mitigation capabilities.
 Along with certain sensing strategies, those jammers work by adaptive filtering in time or frequency domain of suspect signals.
 Even more advanced schemes for high grade receive systems incorporate steered antennas to mitigate interference signals.